archethic-foundation/aeip/AEIP-1.md

 Because the AEIPs are maintained as text files in a versioned repository, their revision history is the historical record of the feature proposal.

+# AEIP status term

+- **Draft**: the first formally tracked stage of an AEIP in development.
+An AEIP is merged by an AEIP Editor into the AEIP repository when properly formatted.
+- **Review**: The AEIP is marked as ready for and requesting Peer Review.
+- **Final**: The AEIP represents the final standard.
+A Final AEIP exists in a state of finality and should only be updated to correct errata and add non-normative clarifications.
+- **Active**: A special status for AEIPs that are designed to be continually updated and not reach a state of finality.
+This includes most notably [AEIP-1](https://github.com/archethic-foundation/aeip/blob/main/AEIP-1.md).
+- **Stagnant**: Any AEIP in Draft or Review if inactive for a period of 6 months or greater is moved to Stagnant.
+An AEIP may be resurrected from this state by Authors or AEIP Editors through moving it back to Draft.

 # AEIP types

 * A Standards Track AEIP describes any change that affects Archethic implementation, such as a change to the network protocol,